 NY ECG Programmes

 As part of our holistic approach in educating NYJCians on future career and education options, NYJC hosts EDspiration – an annual event that invites speakers from various institutes of higher learning and industries to share about their professions and university courses with the JC2 students.
 EDspiration caters to two main needs of our students – exploring options for higher education and examining career opportunities.
 Speakers from various industries have been invited to provide insights into their respective professions.
 Among the invited speakers were Ms Lynn Lee (Awfully Chocolate), Mr Daniel Ong (Twelve Cupcakes), Mr Josephus Tan (Fortis Law) and Ms Sylvia Chan (Night Owl Cinematics).
 They spoke about their personal experiences in their respective fields and addressed students’ queries and concerns.
-In addition, representatives from the various local universities (NUS, NTU, SMU, SIT, Yale-NUS and SUTD) are also regularly invited to EDspiration.
+In addition, representatives from the various local universities (NUS, NTU, SMU, SUTD, SIT and SUSS) are also regularly invited to EDspiration.
 The speakers talk about the diverse selection of courses that students can choose from and their respective prerequisites, as well as research and overseas exchange programmes offered by the various universities.
 Information on scholarships is also provided by representatives from organisations like Ministry of Health Holdings and Ministry of Education.

 The EDubuzz programme is a series of lunch time talks where representatives from local and overseas institutions like British Council and EducationUSA are invited to share about higher education programmes and prepare students on application procedures to their desired tertiary institutions.
 Annually, workshops like personal statement writing and interview preparation are conducted to equip students with skills that allow them to transit smoothly into university.